SimoKiihamaki/ai_medicine/README.md

 ## Meta-Level Information

-This research has been conducted using **Roo Code** and implements the **memory bank** concept as documented in the **Cline documentation**.
+This research has been conducted using generative AI models in **Roo Code**.
+The tasks have been carried out mainly by Anthropic's Claude Sonnet 3.5 v2 and Deepseek R1.
+The Roo Code setup implements the **memory bank** concept as documented in the **Cline documentation**.
 The memory bank, along with custom instructions, file organization, and structure, has been adapted to fit the academic writing process.

 A future version of this repository will include additional files and instructions related to:
 - The memory bank implementation.